zoli1210/OrderSystem/README.md

 ## Messaging

-The system uses two Azure Service Bus queues:
+The system uses three Azure Service Bus queues:

     order-created
+    order-status-changed
     email-notification

 `order-created` is used to start payment processing.

+`order-status-changed` is used to publish order status changes, start the Durable fulfillment workflow on `Paid`, and raise external events for fulfillment status changes.

-`email-notification` is used after successful payment processing.
+`email-notification` is used for payment, fulfillment, and timeout alert emails.

 ## AI Knowledge Assistant